-In the video below you can see a Chinese weightlifter squat super heavy weight for a lot of reps.
-Notice how he has really short legs.
-This allows him to remain upright.
-The movement is also pretty short.
+In the video below, you can see a Chinese weightlifter squat a heavy weight for multiple reps.

-People with long legs can still squat insanely heavy weights but they will have hard time competing against the ‘natural squatters’.
+People with long legs can still squat insanely heavy weights, but the process will be difficult and long.